Return to Symptoms

-Tension headaches are the most common type of headache and are what we think of as normal, "everyday" headaches.
+Tension headaches are the most common type of headache.
+They’re what we think of as normal, ‘everyday’ headaches.
 They feel like a constant ache that affects both sides of the head, as though a tight band is stretched around it.

-A tension headache normally won't be severe enough to prevent you doing everyday activities.
+Normally, tension headaches are not severe enough to prevent you doing everyday activities.
 They usually last for 30 minutes to several hours, but can last for several days.

-The exact cause is unclear, but tension headaches have been linked to things such as stress, poor posture, skipping meals and dehydration.
+The exact cause is unclear, but tension headaches have been linked to things such as:

 Migraines are less common than tension headaches.
-They're usually felt as a severe, throbbing pain at the front or side of the head.
-Some people also have other symptoms, such as nausea, vomiting and increased sensitivity to light or sound.
+They’re usually felt as a severe, throbbing pain at the front or side of the head.
+Some people also have other symptoms, such as:

-Migraines tend to be more severe than tension headaches and can stop you carrying out your normal daily activities.
-They usually last at least a couple of hours, and some people find they need to stay in bed for days at a time.
+Migraines can stop you carrying out your normal daily activities.
+They usually last at least a couple of hours.
+Some people find they need to stay in bed for days at a time.

 Read further information about

-Cluster headaches are a rare type of headache that occur in clusters for a month or two at a time around the same time of year.
+Cluster headaches are a rare type of headache.
+They occur in clusters for a month or two at a time around the same time of year.

-They're excruciatingly painful, causing intense pain around one eye, and often occur with other symptoms, such as a watering or red eye and a blocked or runny nose.
+Cluster headaches are excruciatingly painful.
+They cause intense pain around one eye, and often occur with other symptoms, such as a:

-Pharmacy medications don't usually ease the symptoms of a cluster headache, but a doctor can prescribe specific treatments to ease the pain and help prevent further attacks.
+Pharmacy medications don’t usually ease the symptoms of a cluster headache.
+Your GP can prescribe specific treatments to ease the pain and help prevent further attacks.

 Medication and painkiller headaches

 Some headaches are a side effect of taking a particular medication.
 Frequent headaches can also be caused by taking too many painkillers.
 This is known as a painkiller or medication-overuse headache.

-A medication-overuse headache will usually get better within a few weeks once you stop taking the painkillers that are causing it, although your pain may get worse for a few days before it starts to improve.
+A medication-overuse headache will usually get better within a few weeks once you stop taking the painkillers that are causing it.
+But, pain may get worse for a few days before it starts to improve.